Richard McCoy Jr.: Lawsuits over Cooper allegations

-1991 saw the publication of D. B. Cooper: The Real McCoy, by Chief Probation Officer Bernie A. Rhodes, Jr. and FBI agent Russell P. Calame.
-Both authors investigated McCoy's skyjacking case, and their book posits that Cooper and McCoy were really the same person.
+1991 saw the publication of D. B. Cooper: The Real McCoy, by Chief Probation Officer Bernie A. Rhodes Jr. and FBI agent Russell P. Calame.
+Both authors investigated McCoy's skyjacking case, and their book posits that Cooper and McCoy were the same person.

 After the book's publication, Karen McCoy, McCoy's widow, filed suit against the authors, the publisher, and her former attorney, Thomas S. Taylor.
-She claimed they misrepresented her involvement in the hijacking for which McCoy was convicted, and also misrepresented later events from interviews done with Taylor in the 1970s.
+She stated that they misrepresented her involvement in the hijacking for which McCoy was convicted, and also misrepresented later events from interviews done with Taylor in the 1970s.
 She sought an injunction against publication and distribution of the book.

-During court proceedings, it was revealed that McCoy's widow was deeply involved in the hijacking.
+During court proceedings, it was revealed that Karen was deeply involved in the hijacking.
 Her request for an injunction to prohibit further sales of the book was denied.
 However, an injunction to prohibit the sale of movie rights to the book – conditional upon the movie including references to four specific allegations in the book that she protested – was granted.

-Mrs. McCoy accepted settlements in 1994.
+Karen accepted settlements in 1994.
 The book's publisher, the University of Utah Press, paid Karen McCoy $20,000.
 Taylor was ordered to pay her $100,000.
 The two authors' settlements are confidential.